 The remainder of the paper is organized as follows: we start by introducing Wikidata in general (Section 2) and describe key aspects of its data model in the context of the COVID-19 pandemic (Section 2.1).
 Then, we give an overview of the language support (Section 2.2) and database alignment (Section 2.3) of COVID-19 information in Wikidata.
-Subsequently, we present a snapshot of how the COVID-19 knowledge graph of Wikidata can be used to support computer applications, particularly the SPARQL-based visualization of multidisciplinary information about COVID-19 (Section 3).
+Subsequently, we present snapshots of applications of the Wikidata's COVID-19 knowledge graph to visualizing multidisciplinary information about COVID-19 (Section 3).
 These visualizations cover biological and clinical aspects (Section 3.1), epidemiology (Section 3.2), research outputs (Section 3.3) and societal aspects (Section 3.4).
 Finally, we discuss the outcomes of the open development of the COVID-19 knowledge graph in Wikidata (Section 4), draw conclusions and highlight potential directions for future research (Section 5).